Frequently Asked Questions

 Most derby players skate under a derby name that is created by the skater or their team.

 They are usually puns, denote toughness or another aspect of player's personality.
+Most skaters pick their own names but you can be given one by fellow members.

 Q: What body type is best for playing derby?